hannes-dahlberg/listing-demo/README.md

 Navigate to http://127.0.0.1:8000 to start using application

 # TODO
-- Validation in front-end could be done better with validation from server getting through to the user.
-Or even better make sure the create form validates email and such to not be able to submit at all before form is actually valid
+- Validation in front-end could be done better.
+Either by forwarding validation errors from API to user or validate form before submitting
 - ListingService.php does not specify the Listing model as DP.
 Could this be solved with Laravel Facade or similar?